pebreo/pebreo.github.io/midgame/index.md

 ##### credit: pixabay
 "You can get through it **if** you **believe** you can get through it.
 The mind is a strong muscle." - Ms. Pat

 "See reality.
-Bend reslity." -Garry Tan
+Bend reality." -Garry Tan

 [Preamble](https://pebreo.github.io/midgame/preamble.html)